 I remember an urban legend that did the popular rounds a couple of years back.
 It described a Craigslist ad, unabashedly detailing its writer’s requirement for a ‘Sugar Daddy’ in return for her services as a Trophy Wife.
 She got a response from a potential Sugar Daddy sort who explained that since what she brought to the deal (looks) was a depreciating asset while his contribution (money) was an increasing asset, the deal did not make sense.
 He proposed a ‘rental’ agreement as opposed to her ‘buy’ offer.

-Back then, it caused a lot of mirth among the men who read it, one of whom gleefully forwarded the entire thing to me as his reaction to XX Factor.
+Back then, it caused a lot of mirth among the men who read it, one of whom gleefully forwarded the entire thing to me as his reaction to my blog.
 It made me mad enough to write a post, which unfortunately, I never ended up publishing.
 So now, here for your mirthful pleasure (and please read with a huge, big scoop of salt), I present – The Man Shop.
 So in the traditional dating market, women are coming up short on account of their fading looks as compared to men’s increased earning capacity?
 But now that women are wearing boardroom collars (and carrying matching handbags with corresponding purses), this relationship economy is turning on its head.
 The man is now available on sale just as well and my gender has always enjoyed shopping.
 Let’s look at what The Man Shop has to offer: When we go window shopping, we find the following on display: